 In your new-fashioned world!4

-As we consider these choices, we invariably ask ourselves what we value and what core commitments truly engage our inner depths.
+As we consider choices such as these, we invariably ask ourselves what we value and what core commitments we want to honor.
 When we gather the courage to face moral choices rather than avoid them, we reach into our spiritual lives, just as human beings have for thousands of years.
 It is to this subject that we now turn.

 Questions to Consider